Columbus Ohio Civil Protection Order Attorneys

 What is a Civil Protection Order (CPO)?

 A Civil Protection Order (CPO) is a court order that protects the Petitioner (the person who filed for it) from a Respondent (the person against whom the petition was filed).
 The CPO will prohibit the Respondent from doing certain acts, contacting the Petitioner, and a wide range of additional activities.
 The Respondent will face criminal charges and jail time if he or she violates the CPO.
-You may have heard a CPO be called a Restraining Order, Domestic Violence Temporary Protection Order, Criminal Protection Order, or Stalking Order, but those are all different types of orders and we address Civil Stalking Protection Orders HERE (Link to page for CSPO Information).
+You may have heard a CPO be called a Restraining Order, Domestic Violence Temporary Protection Order, Criminal Protection Order, or Stalking Order, but those are all different types of orders.
+At the bottom of this page is additional information related to civil protection orders for separate Ohio counties.

 Who can apply for a Civil Protection Order?

-- Persons living together as spouses or otherwise cohabitating
+Persons living together as spouses or otherwise cohabiting

-If you do not qualify for the one of the eligible categories above, but you are being harmed, threatened, or stalked, you may be eligible for a Civil Stalking Protection Order (Link to page for CSPO information) or a Criminal Protection Order if there is an open criminal case.
+If you do not qualify for one of the eligible categories above, but you are being harmed, threatened, or stalked, you may be eligible for a Civil Stalking Protection Order or a Criminal Protection Order if there is an open criminal case.
 If you have questions about whether or not you qualify as an eligible party for a CPO, we would encourage you to contact our office for a consultation or you can reach out to the law firm of your choice or any other community resource that may be able to help you decide on the best course of action to protect yourself.

 What do I have to prove to get a Civil Protection Order?